Welcome to the UVA Student Health and Wellness Travel Clinic!

 YELLOW FEVER VACCINE AVAILABILITY

-Student Health will not have the Yellow Fever Vaccine available until further notice.
+Student Health and Wellness will not have the Yellow Fever Vaccine available until further notice.
 Sanofi Pasteur has received permission from the FDA to provide the European Yellow Fever Vaccine called Stamaril to a limited number of clinics.
 Travelers and health care providers will be able to find locations that can administer Stamaril by visiting the yellow fever vaccination clinic search page.
-UVA Student Health Travel Clinic is NOT a provider of Stamaril.
+UVA Student Health and Wellness Travel Clinic is NOT a provider of Stamaril.

 Pre-travel appointments can be made for the following:

 Travel counseling, vaccinations, and/or prescriptions (regardless whether you have had a previous travel clinic appointment)

 Physical exam/form completion for a study abroad program (see required instructions below)